MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 | 3    | {?MyProperty:{Profile.emails}}  |  This won't resolve because *emails* is an object.
 The “?” operator ignores query variables that don't resolve.
 This variable will be removed when passed further down the query stack.   |
 | 4 | {&#124;MyProperty: {Profile.emails.source.Type}}    |  ((MyProperty:"official") OR (MyProperty:"non-official") OR (MyProperty:"personal"))    |

-### Query String variables
+#### Query String variables
-You can contextualize search results based on user interaction with SharePoint sites by using Query String variables.
-Query String variables allows you to pass key-value pairs in the search URL to ensure the search results are customized based on the values passed in the URL.

-Let’s understand this feature by exploring a use case.
-Adam is a Product Manager and uses a SharePoint site to keep his team informed on project updates.
-As the SharePoint site admin, he wishes to create two button web parts on the site’s home page that allow users to view in-progress tasks and completed tasks.
-Clicking on the In-Progress web part, deep links users to the ‘Work items’ search vertical, where the results are refined to show only items tagged as **InProgress**.
+You can filter search results based on user interaction with SharePoint sites by using query string variables.
+Query string variables allows you to pass key-value pairs in the search URL to ensure the search results are customized based on those values.
+For example, suppose you have a SharePoint site that provides information on a project with a simple web part that shows in-progress tasks.
+Clicking on the "In-progress" web part, links users to the "Work items" search vertical, where the results are refined to show only items tagged as **InProgress**.

-This can be achieved by specifying the following query in the “Query” section during vertical creation in the administration page.<br />
+This can be done by specifying the following query in the “Query” section during vertical creation in the administration page.

-`Status:{QueryString.status}` <br />
+`Status:{QueryString.status}`

 The URL on the SharePoint site widget needs to be updated to pass the following key value pair https://microsoft.sharepoint-df.com/_layouts/15/sharepoint.aspx?v={verticalID}&status=InProgress

-See the following table for more examples of Query String expansion.
+Here are more examples of query string expansion.
 | #         | Query Syntax |  URL Syntax   |  Value returned  |
 | --------- | ------ | --- |--- |
 | 1    | MyProperty:{QueryString.state}  |   https://microsoft.sharepoint.com/_layouts/15/sharepoint.aspx?v={verticalID}&state=InProgress  |   MyProperty:InProgress  |